 For example, Team Nadeshot featured players like Slasher, Asim, Clayster, and Slacked, all CDL competitors.
-Similarly, Team TimTheTatman included Karma, FormaL, and Scump – one of the most prolific and iconic power trios in competitive Call of Duty history.
+Similarly, Team TimTheTatman included Karma, FormaL, and Scump – one of the most prolific and iconic power trios in the history of competitive Call of Duty teams.

 It was an easy $1,000 for every member of Swagg’s winning team by the end of the night.

 The Future of the World Series

 There are three further events to be played in the World Series of Warzone.
 The next, an EU-focused competition, will commence in August of 2021.
 It’ll bring another impressive $300k tournament to the Warzone fans of the world, and it’ll feature the most shining Warzone talent in the EU landscape.